kaisarcode/apk-builder/README.md

 ### WebView source

-The `WEBVIEW_URL` variable can point to:
+The *WEBVIEW_URL* variable can point to:
-- A remote web page, such as `https://example.com`
+- A remote web page, such as *https://example.com*
-- A local HTML file, such as `~/myproject/index.html`
+- A local HTML file, such as *~/myproject/index.html*

-If a local file is detected, the script automatically copies the directory to the app’s `assets/` folder and adjusts the WebView path accordingly.
+If a local file is detected, the script automatically copies the directory to the app's assets/ folder and adjusts the WebView path accordingly.

 ### Icon source

-The `ICON_SOURCE_FILE` variable accepts:
+The *ICON_SOURCE_FILE* variable accepts:
 - A local image file (SVG, PNG, etc.)
-- An external URL (e.g. `https://example.com/icon.png`)
+- An external URL (e.g. *https://example.com/icon.png*)

-ImageMagick (`convert`) is used to generate icons in all Android densities automatically.
+ImageMagick (**convert**) is used to generate icons in all Android densities automatically.

 ### Override configuration inline